jclarkGRC/django-polls-tutorial-app/README.md

 ## How to use the application

-After cloning the project run the following command
+After cloning the project run the following command.

 python manage.py runserver